 You can see the number has been printed on the display.
 The display acts as one single unit, and therefore the characters are overlapping between the devices.

-You can watch the video to see the complete working of the process explained above.
+You can check the video to see the complete explanation and working of this project.

 Check out the Video Below